 Brainwave coherence increased in three individuals exactly when 2,500 people meditated 1,170 miles away.

 This fascinating study demonstrates that coherent brain waves, produced during Transcendental Meditation and the more advanced TM-Sidhi programme, influence other people.
-The influence of coherent brain waves on other people is radiated even at a great distance away and without any other physical interaction taking place.
+The influence of coherent brain waves on other people's brains is radiated even at a great distance and without any other physical interaction taking place.

 The underlying theory that predicts that meditation has a broadcasting effect on the surrounding population is based on the understanding that consciousness is a fundamental unbounded non-localised field that connects us all.
 The researchers in this study reasoned that if consciousness really is a field, then changes in individual consciousness would also effect the overall field and therefore other people as well.